Canadian Student Loans

 If you had a student loan in the past, but do not plan to get a student loan for the current academic year, you will want to complete an interest-free request to ensure that your past loan does not go into repayment.
-These request are typically required in September.
+These requests are typically required in September.

 How to initiate an interest-free request online for AB, BC, MB*, NB, NL, NS, PE*, SK & YT (*provincial paper form also required):

 - Visit canlearn.ca

 a.
 Select “Access National Student Loans Service Centre online services” found under "More information"

 b.
 “Sign On” or “Register” found at the bottom of the page

 - Select “Confirm Your Enrollment” found on the toolbar at the top of the page

 - Submit your request

 The request will be sent straight to the university and will be completed by the Service Centre.
 Processing by the lender takes up to 12 business days and it is the student’s responsibility to verify with the lender that the updated information has been received.

 If you’ve received a student loan in the past, contact your provincial student loan office if you plan to return to school in the fall.
 Otherwise, your student loan will enter repayment.